ripaelit/mozaic-contract/CHECKLATER.md

 But we leave logs for future improvements that we skip now.

 We should stop implementing new changes.
 Make current stats work.
-This is not the first deployment.
+This is not the last deployment.

 ## Improvemental Points